dbafromthecold/dockerdeepdive/slides.md

 ## Building your own image
 <!-- .slide: style="text-align: left;"> -->
-- Custom images built from a file containing instructions<br>
+- Custom images built from a file<br>
 - Known as a dockerfile<br>
-- Customise the image to grant permissions to directories<br>
+- Customise the image to grant permissions<br>
-- Add databases to SQL Server, ready to go when container starts<br>
+- Add databases to SQL Server<br>

 ---